kylead10/Amazon-best-seller-page/README.md

-this is a clonwe of AMazon
+this is a clonwe of Amazon website best